baldikacti/chienlab-rnaseq/README.md

 ## Introduction

-**BactSeq** is a Nextflow pipeline for performing bacterial RNA-Seq analysis.
+**chienlab-rnaseq** is a Nextflow pipeline for performing bacterial RNA-Seq analysis.

+This pipeline has been built on top of the [BactSeq](https://github.com/adamd3/BactSeq) pipeline with moderate modifications.

 ## Pipeline summary